EfstratiaGe/eventApp-backend/README.md

 - **Never** commit your real `.env` file.
 - Ensure `.env` is listed in `.gitignore`.
 - Use environment variables for **all** secrets (database URIs, API keys).

 ---

+## 🧪 Testing

+Currently, no automated tests are implemented.
+You can test routes via:

+- Postman / Insomnia
+- Android App frontend
+- CURL or browser for GET requests

+---

+## 🔐 Authentication & Future Improvements

++ Currently, `Tickest backend does not implement authentication ` or authorization.
++ The Users API exists as a simple CRUD for now.

+---